6.8.12 Gas – outlets and terminals

 Where a flue outlet is not serving a balanced flue appliance, it should be:

-Precautions should be taken, where appropriate, to prevent damp penetration in accordance with the requirements for resistance to frost attack and weathering for solid fuel appliances (see Clause 6.8.6).
+Precautions should be taken, where appropriate, to prevent damp penetration in accordance with the requirements for resistance to frost attack and weathering for solid fuel appliances (see Clauses 6.8.6.3 and 6.8.6.4).

 All flues which bridge the cavity of an external wall should have a means of preventing moisture crossing the cavity, eg a moisture drip collar set in the centre of the cavity.
-For timber frame construction the guidance in IGE/UP/7 should be adopted in relation to non combustible sleeving and to maintain the integrity of the vapour control layer.
+For timber frame construction, the guidance in IGE/UP/7 should be adopted in relation to non-combustible sleeving and to maintain the integrity of the vapour control layer (VCL).

-Where cavity trays and weepholes are used they should be in line with chapter 6.1.
+Where cavity trays and weepholes are used, they should be in line with Chapter 6.1 External masonry walls.